 Can your company deduct the cost of uniforms or tools from an employee’s paycheck?
 What about deducting cash register shortages?
 Surely, it’s acceptable to deduct any amount the employee owes the company, right?

 Not necessarily.
-Under the federal law, the general rule is that employers may deduct certain expenses from their employees’ paychecks, as long as the deductions don’t bring amount the employee receives below the minimum wage.
-(There’s an exception for employers that provide meals and lodging, as explained below.)
-However, some states are more protective.
-Not all states allow employers to pass certain costs on to employees.
-Even in states that allow these types of deductions, employers have to follow certain rules.
+Under federal law, the general rule is that employers may deduct certain expenses from their employees’ paychecks, as long as the deductions don’t bring the employee’s earnings below the minimum wage.
+(However, there are some exceptions, as explained below.)

 This article explains the basic paycheck deduction rules employers must follow.
 To find out what your state allows and prohibits, contact your state department of labor.

 Under federal law, employers may deduct the cost of a uniform (including the cost of having it cleaned and pressed) from an employee's paycheck, as long as the employee's wages after the deduction don't fall below the minimum wage.
 If an employee earns the minimum wage, the employer may not require the employee to pay for a uniform, through payroll deductions or otherwise.

 Some states have stricter rules.
 In New Jersey, for example, employers may not require employees to buy or pay for a uniform that has a company logo or is unsuitable for street wear.
 And, a number of states don't allow employers to charge employees for uniforms under any circumstances.
 In these states, the cost of uniforms is considered a business expense, which must be borne by the employer.

 The same federal law that applies to uniforms applies to work tools, Employers may require employees to pay for tools and equipment, whether through payroll deductions or otherwise, but only if the employee's pay after deductions is at least equal to the minimum wage.